zimri-leisher/n-body-sim/README.md

 See https://www.youtube.com/watch?v=eGq0397CrCc for a demonstration.

-* Real time orbit prediction
+* Real time orbit prediction and display
 * Collisions between bodies
 * Ability to spawn in new bodies
 * Ability to throw bodies